Ring finger: Western customs

 In Western cultures, a wedding ring is traditionally worn on the fourth digit, commonly called the "ring finger".
 This developed from the Roman anulus pronubis, when a man would give a ring to the woman at their betrothal ceremony.
 Blessing the wedding ring and putting it on the bride's finger dates from the 11th century.

 In medieval Europe, during the Christian wedding ceremony, the ring was placed in sequence on the thumb, index, middle, and ring fingers of the left hand.
 The ring was then left on the ring finger.

 In a few European countries, the ring is worn on the left hand prior to marriage, then transferred to the right during the ceremony.
 For example, an Eastern Orthodox Church bride wears the ring on the left hand prior to the ceremony, then moves it to the right hand after the wedding.
 In England, the 1549 Prayer Book declared "the ring shall be placed on the left hand".
 By the 17th and 18th centuries, the ring could be found on any digit after the ceremony — even on the thumb.

 The wedding ring is generally worn on the ring finger of the left hand in the former British Empire, certain parts of Western Europe, certain parts of Catholic Mexico, Bolivia, Chile, and Central and Eastern Europe.
-These include: Australia, Botswana, Canada, Egypt, Ireland, New Zealand, South Africa, the UK, and the US, as well as France, Italy, Portugal, Sweden, Finland, Czech Republic, Slovakia, Switzerland, Netherlands [if Catholic], Croatia, Slovenia, Romania, Catalonia, Valencia, and the Balearic Islands.
-In Spain, the ring is generally worn on the right hand.
+These include: Australia, Botswana, Canada, Egypt, Ireland, New Zealand, South Africa, the UK, and the US, as well as France, Italy, Portugal, Sweden, Finland, Czech Republic, Slovakia, Switzerland, Netherlands [if Catholic], Croatia, Slovenia, Romania, and the Catalan-speaking regions of Spain.

 The wedding ring is worn on the ring finger of the right hand in some Orthodox and a small number of Catholic European countries, some Protestant Western European, as well as some Central and South American Catholic countries.
 In Eastern Europe, these include Belarus, Bulgaria, Georgia, Latvia, Lithuania, North Macedonia, Russia, Serbia, and Ukraine.
 In Central or Western Europe, these include Austria, Belgium, Denmark, Germany, Greece, Hungary, Poland, the Netherlands (if not Catholic), Norway, and Spain (except in the Catalan-speaking regions).
 In Central or South America, these include Colombia, Cuba, Peru, and Venezuela.

 In Turkey, Lebanon, Syria, Romania, and Brazil, the ring is worn on the right hand until the actual wedding day, when it is moved to the left hand.

 In western guitar music, "I-M-A" is a style of plucking guitar strings, where "I" means index finger, "M" means middle finger, and "A" means ring finger.
 This is a popular type of "finger style" guitar playing, where the "A" comes from Latin, where the word anulus means ring.